Teacher Aide Pay Equity Claim

 Annual progression

-Teacher aides who on their anniversary date have been on the maximum step of Work Matrix Grade B-C step 5 for at least 12 months will progress to step 6, unless the employer considers the teacher aide’s role remains solely within Work Matrix Grade B and has informed the teacher aide of this no later than two months prior to the progression becoming due.
+On their anniversary date, teacher aides who have been on the maximum step of work matrix grade B-C step 5 for at least 12 months will progress to step 6, unless the employer considers the teacher aide’s role remains solely within work matrix grade B. They must have informed the teacher aide of this no less than 2 months before the progression is due.

-Employers can seek advice from NZSTA about good practice for the annual performance review process.
+Employers can seek advice from the New Zealand School Trustees Association (NZSTA) about good practice for the annual performance review process.
 A teacher aide, who has the right to representation at any stage, may request their employer reconsider their salary progression.

 Funding the settlement